 - Use a different type of orange: Try Blood Oranges, Cara Cara oranges or Tangelos for a different variety.
 Any small orange will work well here!

 - Dip them in chocolate: These Dried Sliced Oranges are edible!
-If you want to make them more decadent, try dipping them in dark chocolate.
+If you want to eat them, try making them more decadent by dipping them in dark chocolate.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!